LunkRat/senserecord/README.md

 http://127.0.0.1:8000/stop/SYNTHETIC_BOARD
 ```

-When the recording stops, the API returns this JSON response:
+When the recording stops, the API returns this JSON response smth like:

 ```json
 {